Why, "Shada"? Why have you put me in this predicament?

 But every cloud has a silver lining….

 Sound familiar?
 Because it ended up as the plot of the third Hitchhiker’s book, Life, the Universe, and Everything.
-And the idea of an ancient time prison with an innocuous key was recycled into “Shada.”
+And the idea of there being an ancient time prison with an innocuous key was recycled into “Shada.”

 Eventually, the character of Professor Chronotis and his time machine found their way into Dirk Gently’s Holistic Detective Agency, along with a few plot elements from “City of Death.”
 So at the very least, one of the best aspects of “Shada” ended up in in something that was not only better, but actually finished.
 Though it’s a bit odd to watch “Shada” and get the nagging feeling that you’ve seen that joke with the lumpy tea before….

 At its core, the story has quite a bit of potential.
 Skagra’s evil plan to make everybody in the universe an extension of himself is a unique twist on taking over the cosmos itself, and the titular Shada is also an interesting concept.
 Unfortunately, it never quite comes together.
 Even if filming had been completed, there’s not enough story for six 25-minute parts, and long stretches of time are padded with jokes and tea.
 Shada itself is almost an afterthought that only becomes marginally important because that’s where Salyavin is.
 And then in the end, he’s not even there.